 Millennials want PURPOSE – tell people WHY they need to do stuff.
 Millennials want to know they are doing something that matters.
 Have “why” conversations.
 Tear down the wall between the back office and the customer.
 If work becomes meaningful, there is a better connection with co-workers, and stress is managed better.
 Optimum performance comes from a balance of perceived resources and perceived demands.

 They are more likely to give you their trust and discretionary effort if they like you, trust you, and understand your own motivations.
+A recent article even suggested that Gen Z candidates have a need to build a personal connection with an employer before even choosing to work there.

 All this is down to Emotional Capital, something leaders have been shown to have more of than the general population.
 It is what sets apart leaders from managers and effective from less effective leaders.
 Emotional Capital is more about how you turn up as a leader.
 Not what you know, but about how you behave.